ibexa/documentation-user/docs/shop_administration/catalogs.md

 ---
-description: Catalogs allow creating filtered product lists for special purposes, for example promos, campaigns, or tenders.
+description: Catalogs allow creating filtered product lists for special purposes, for example, for B2B and B2C uses, for retailers and distributors or for different regions.
 ---

 # Catalogs

-You can create catalogs, for example, to build special discount catalogs, campaigns, or tenders.
+You can create catalogs, to build special catalogs, for example for B2B and B2C uses, for retailers and distributors or for different regions.
 Catalogs contain a selection of products from the system.

 ![Catalog menu with a sample catalog](img/catalog.png)